admonkey/MySQLdtp/README.md

-# Generate MySQL Environments
+# Quick Databases for PHP

 [![Latest Stable Version][7]][6]
 [![Total Downloads][8]][6]
 [![License][9]][6]

-PHP console application to create/drop databases & users as well as execute lists of SQL scripts.
+PHP7 console application to create/drop databases & users as well as execute lists of SQL scripts.
+This will also generate a PHP file that returns an instance of [PDO][10].

-The default character set is UTF-8 and collation is utf8_unicode_ci.
+Currently supports creating MySQL environments with a default character set of UTF-8 and utf8_unicode_ci collation.

+The purge command is for Microsoft SQL Server.

+Please report all bugs on the [Github issues page][4].

+## Environments

 * Development
     * user with all privileges